 More information on this can be found at:

 Pension savings statements are designed to help people keep track of their pension savings.
 Where certain conditions apply, a scheme administrator is required to automatically issue a pension savings statement to a member.
-For a money purchase scheme (such as a personal pension or stakeholder) this would be where an individual has been an active member for all or part of the pension input period and where their total pension input amounts under all arrangements under the scheme are more than the annual allowance for the tax year.
+For a money purchase scheme (such as a personal pension or stakeholder) this would be where an individual has been an active member for all or part of the pension input period and where:

 A pension savings statement will confirm the pension input amount for a tax year and also for the previous three tax years.
 In general, an automatic statement should be issued by 6 October following the end of the relevant tax year.

-Scheme administrators have to report details of any compulsory pension savings statements they have issued to HMRC.
-This requirement applies to statements for pension input periods ending in the 2013/14 tax year and subsequent tax years and should be included as part of the event reporting process.
+Scheme administrators have to report details of any compulsory pension savings statements they have issued to HMRC via an event report.
 The event report must be made for the tax year in which the pension savings statement is actually issued to the member.
 The event report is, therefore, likely to be for a later tax year than the tax year for which the pension savings statement relates.
-The reporting requirement applies to event reports made from the 2014/15 tax year onwards.

-For example, assume a member exceeds their annual allowance for a pension input period ending in the 2014/15 tax year.
-The scheme administrator must issue a pension savings statement for 2014/15 automatically by 6 October 2015.
-The pension savings statement is actually issued in June 2015.
-Even though the pension savings statement is for the 2014/15 tax year, the event report is based on the issuing of the pension savings statement.
-The scheme administrator in this case must notify HMRC in an event report for 2015/16 that a pension savings statement for 2014/15 was issued to the member.
-The latest date the event report can be made is 31 January 2017.
+For example, assume a member exceeds their annual allowance for a pension input period ending in the 2019/20 tax year.
+The scheme administrator should have issued a pension savings statement for 2019/20 automatically by 6 October 2020.
+The pension savings statement was actually issued in June 2020.
+Even though the pension savings statement is for the 2019/20 tax year, the event report is based on the issuing of the pension savings statement.
+The scheme administrator in this case must notify HMRC in an event report for 2020/21 that a pension savings statement for 2019/20 was issued to the member.
+The latest date the event report can be made is 31 January 2022.

 More information on pension savings statements can be found at: